-This section of the website presents supporting materials that will (1) provide further details about the vision for this website, and (2) will help researchers and students use the internet more effectively for the study of African theology.
+This section of the website presents supporting materials that will (1) provide further details about the vision for this website, and (2) help researchers and students use the internet more effectively for the study of African theology.
 The Research Guide contains materials on the value of online material for the study of African Theology and how to use them, and on the value and use of lived theology for the academic theology.
 These resources can also be used in methodology courses on the study of theology in general, or methodology sections in courses such as Intercultural Theology, African theology, World Christianity, or African Christianity.
 In order to support such courses, we have also included learning exercises that accompany the more general texts.
 They are designed as tools to aid final year BA and MA level students who are writing papers, long essays, and theses.
-Of course, the can be adapted to the specific teaching/learning contexts in which it is applied.
+Of course, they can be adapted to the specific teaching/learning contexts in which they are applied.
 We would greatly appreciate any comments or feedback about the specific experiences you derived from using this material.
 Please send your comments via the feedback section of this website.

 These learning exercises accompany the article written by Joseph Bosco Bangura and Benno van den Toren, “Local Theologies on the Worldwide Web: Various uses for the study of Theology in Africa” published by Impact: Journal of Transformation (forthcoming).
 The aim is to help upper-level BA and MA students to discover the wide range of materials available for study and research on the internet.
 This material can be adapted to the specific teaching/learning contexts in which it is applied.